 LogixNG: Test Script Function ConditionalNG: Get Block Value !
 A Many ::: Local variable "BlockValue", init to None "" !
 A1 Digital Formula: BlockValue = getBlockValue("TestBlock") ?* E1 !
 A2 Log local variables

 The function calculate takes a number of arguments as a List<ExpressionNode>.
 We first check the number of arguments by calling the method size() and if that's correct, we get the arguments by calling the method get(index) where "index" is the index of the argument.

 But to do something useful with the arguments, we need to calculate each argument we want to use.
 We do that by calling the method calculate on each argument we want to use.

-We then do the calculation, which in this case multiplies the first argument with 3.4 and then returns the value.
+We then do the calculation, which in this case finds the requested block and returns the current value.

 A function may set turnouts, sensors, and other things on the layout.
 You may for example create the function setTurnout(turnout, newState).
 But it's important to remember that a ConditionalNG runs on a separate thread so if you set a turnout or a sensor, you must do that on the layout thread.
 Formula is always run on the thread that the ConditionalNG is run on, so if a function updates the layout or the GUI, it needs to do it on the layout thread or the GUI thread.

 See the later chapter on threads (may not exist yet) for more information of LogixNG threads.